sagnikc395/100xdevs-cohort1/week2/notes.md

 - Machine can run multiple Nodejs process,the Nodejs process can run a request to http server and get back responses.
 - One nodejs process, that is different from HTTPN server can send different data to other.

+- fetch send post-body,

+- with  this different process can be any other code(python,go etc.) that hits our express endpoint or nodejs using fetch library.

-- fetch send post-body:
+- fetch lets us easily send http requests.
-  -